 The ability to produce a good or service at a lower opportunity cost.

 Criticisms against Absolute Advantage

 The Absolute Advantage Theory theory assumed that only bilateral trade could take place between nations and only in two commodities that are to be exchanged.
-This assumption was significantly challenged when the trade, as well as the needs of a nation, started increasing.
+This assumption was significantly challenged when the trade, as well as the needs of nations, started increasing.
 Thus, this theory did not take into account the multilateral trade that could take place between countries.
 This theory also assumed that free trade exists between nations.
 It did not take into account the protectionist measures that are adopted by countries.
-These protectionist measures were in many forms and included quantitative restrictions, technical barriers to trade, and restrictions on trade on account of environmental protection or public policy.
+These protectionist measures included quantitative restrictions, technical barriers to trade, and restrictions on trade on account of environmental protection or public policy.

 Ricardo later came up with his own criticisms of Adam Smith’s theory.
 Ricardo’s 1817 work, “On the Principles of Political Economy and Taxation”, introduced a theory that later attained fame as the theory of comparative advantage, which places opportunity cost at the focus of agents’ production decisions.

 Thank you for reading this guide to absolute advantage.
 CFI is a global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program and several other courses for finance professionals.
 To help you advance your career, check out the additional CFI resources below: